Day of Remembrance of Missing Persons in the Croatian War of Independence (Dan sjećanja na nestale osobe u Domovinskom ratu)

 This monument was built by notable Croatian sculptor Dušan Džamonja.
 13.500 names of killed Croatian veterans and civilians of the Croatian War of Independence are engraved in black marble.

 A conference in memory of their unfortunate fates was held at the congress hall at Zagrebački velesajam in Zagreb.
 It was called Pravo obitelji na istinu- pravo nestalih na identitet (The right of the family to the truth – the right of the missing to identity).
 Andrej Plenković, Croatian Prime Minister, and Tomo Medved, the Minister of Croatian Veterans, spoke about people missing during the War.

-In 2021, this day was marked in Glina.
+In 2021, this day was marked in Glina, and in 2022, in Vukovar.
 This area was significantly affected by the war.

 In previous years, similar ceremonies were organized in different cities around the country when Croatia celebrated only the International Day of Missing Persons.
 In 2019, the International Day of Missing Persons was marked in Vinkovci, in front of the memorial cross at the city cemetery.